• Skip to primary navigation

 ✓ What format do you want your config file to be in? · YAML

-, do so unless you are working on a React app, created with create-react-app
+When being asked to install missing dependencies such as the eslint-plugin-react, do so unless you are working on a React app, created with create-react-app.
+In the later case skip that step.

-Here is the Q&A protocol of a slightly older version of ESLint for a React app, created without create-react-app
+Here is the Q&A protocol of a slightly older version of ESLint for a React app, created without create-react-app:

 ?
 How would you like to configure ESLint?
 Answer questions about your style